USS Taluga

 USS Taluga (AO-62) was a Cimarron-class fleet oiler acquired by the U.S. Navy during World War II.
-She served her country primarily in the Pacific Ocean Theatre of Operations, and provided petroleum products where needed to combat ships.
-For performing this dangerous task in combat areas, she was awarded four battle stars during World War II, four during the Korean War, and six campaign stars during the Vietnam War.
+She served primarily in the Pacific Ocean Theater of Operations, and provided petroleum products where needed to combat ships.
+She was awarded four battle stars during World War II, four during the Korean War and six campaign stars during the Vietnam War.

 Taluga was laid down under a Maritime Commission contract (MC hull 728) on 23 December 1943 at Sparrows Point, Maryland, by the Bethlehem Steel Co.; launched on 10 July 1944; sponsored by Mrs. Harvey Klemmer; delivered to the Navy at Norfolk, Virginia, on 25 August 1944; and commissioned there on that same day.

 World War II Pacific Theatre operations

 The oiler left Norfolk, Virginia, on 5 October; stopped at Aruba, Netherlands West Indies, from the 9th to the 11th; and transited the Panama Canal on the night of 13 and 14 October.
 She reached Pearl Harbor on the 26th and, two days later, continued on to the Marshalls.
 The oiler entered the Eniwetok lagoon on 26 November and exited on the 28th.
 On 10 December, she reached Ulithi, which served as her base of operations until the end of World War II.

 For the next 11 months, Taluga was in and out of Ulithi picking up oil and other supplies there and carrying them to units of the U.S. Pacific Fleet.
 For the most part, her oil and aviation gasoline went to the ships of the Fast Carrier Task Force.